akberg/procedural_planets/README.md

 Keywords:
 * Level of Detail techniques
 * Types of sphere: UV, normalized, spherified cube, spherified pyramid, fibonacci, icosphere
+* Merging VAOs to save draw calls?
+Subdividing a cube potentially creates many meshes to draw
 * Terrain: Cube marching, or noise texture mapped to sphere
 * Optionally extend to a little solar system
 * Collision detection to allow for a player to land on the planet